-How to Install a Stair Runner: A Step-by-Step Guide
+How to Install a Stair Runner: A Step-by-Step Tutorial

-If you missed it, we recently replaced our stair balusters to update our stair railing and painted pretty much everything, including the stair risers.
+In June of 2022, we replaced our stair balusters to update our stair railing and painted pretty much everything, including our stair risers.
 We also installed the easiest DIY board and batten accent wall in our hallway and in the staircase.
-And this formerly SUPER dark space is now flooded with light because we had VELUX Sun Tunnels installed!
+And this formerly SUPER dark space is now flooded with light because we had VELUX Sun Tunnels installed in our upstairs hallway!

 Video Overview